Anri-Lombard/blog/hexoblog/source/_posts/anime-list.md

 *Favorite Character:* Shoko Nishimiya
 - Shoko is unreasonably strong-willed and kind.
 Given her situation, she still tries to fight the injustice thrust upon her by her condition attracting undeserved bullying.
-- Shoko made some unfathonable decisions during the film, helping me to rethink how much empathy even the best of people need, and how much there is hidden that we'll never know about our favorite people.
+- Shoko made some unfathomable decisions during the film, helping me to rethink how much empathy even the best of people need, and how much there is hidden that we'll never know about our favorite people.

 This film was a lesson in psychology.